 - non-clickable text and annotations

-- texts or clickable areas opening an external link
+- texts or clickable areas opening a link in an external tab

 - texts or clickable zones allowing to go to a point of the video and to pause it